One Day in the Life of Ivan Denisovich

 One Day in the Life of Ivan Denisovich is nevertheless, of course, a work of fiction, with a third person narrator exploring the life of the title character over a course of a day, but at the same time it feels a lot like a metonymic account of the much bigger The Gulag Archipelago as readily as a work of free fiction.
 Solzhenitsyn we sense writes with a feeling of responsibility that reminds us of the magnitude of the situation, while an ostensibly similar book, Dostoevsky's House of the Dead contains within it the freedom that allows us to think of the Dostoevskian universe.
 The Siberia the great nineteenth-century Russian explores is contained within the writer's vision.
 In One Day in the Life of Ivan Denisovich, the 20th-century writer's vision is contained within the enormity of the Gulag.
 Dostoevsky uses his experience to generate a world; Solzhenitsyn uses his experience to generate a testimony, whether fictional or factual.
 Taking into account Vaninskaya's remark, vital to the reception of House of the Dead is Dostoevsky's phenomenology.
 We might believe we need to know more about the gulag rather than Solzhenitsyn to comprehend One Day in the Life of Ivan Denisovich.; more about Dostoesvky than Siberia to understand House of the Dead.

 Turning to One Day in the Life of Ivan Denisovich more specifically, while also attending to its broader context, what we have is an account of injustice, carefully modulated and often containing simple but felt truths.
 When one prisoner who has a cosy office job asks another, "well, captain, how are things", the captain replies, "a man who's warm can't understand a man who's freezing.
 How are things?
 What a damn-fool question?"
-Something of the same might be true about one prisoner next to another: one has been given ten years and can see the end of their prison time; the other twenty-five years who can see only their probable death.
+Something of the same might be true about one prisoner next to another: one has been given ten years and can at least hope to see the end of their prison time; the other twenty-five years and can see only their probable death.
 Ivan Denisovich Shukhov is one of the lucky ones.
 "What does Shukhov care?", another character, Kilgas, says, "Shukhov, brothers, has one foot almost home".
 "They'd given Kilgas twenty-five years.
 Earlier there'd been a spell when people were lucky: everyone to a man got ten years.
 But from '49 onwards the standard sentence was twenty-five, irrespective."
 Thus a man who has arbitrarily been given a twenty-five-year sentence might not understand a man who has been given only ten.
 If the book itself is an account of injustice, then injustice is nevertheless a relative term.
 But ten years is more than enough to destroy one's health and well being.
 At one moment Shukhov smiles "ingenuously, revealing the gaps in his teeth, the result of a touch of scurvy at Ust-Izhma in 1943.
 And what a touch it was - his exhausted stomach wouldn't hold any kind of food, and his bowels could move nothing but a bloody flux.
 But now only a lisp remained from that old trouble."

 To survive even ten years in a forced labour camp is a daily attempt to hold oneself together against the likelihood of falling apart.
 Many of the camps were of course in Siberia (though much of Solzhenitsyn's prison time was spent near Moscow and Kazhakstan), almost toponymically so.
 One would be sent to Siberia the way someone would be sent to Auschwitz, a probable rather than a certain death sentence, with hard work and cold weather leaving the Soviet State a moral notch above the Nazis when it came to ethical prison systems, even if Ian Frazier in the New Yorker indicates that a death camp could seem the lesser of two evils.
 "A prisoner who had survived the concentration camp at Dachau hanged himself when he learned that he was being shipped to Kolyma."
 Temperatures in a Siberian labour camp could easily reach minus fifty degrees centigrade and when the New York Times headlined a piece on the camps in 1987, "Where Cold and Food are the Tools of Torture", there is much that concurs with Solzhenitsyn's work.
 The New York Times writer Bill Keller interviewing a survivor notes that "the main meal, at 10:30 A.M., was soup, ''just water with a little fat added instead of meat, and some oil.''
 Dinner was porridge.
 Those, like one Mr. Begun, who were put on a punishment regime, had their rations reduced to 900 calories a day. ''In Chistopol people are tormented by lack of food.
 The isolation cell is often used, where you get food only every other day."
 In a BBC story called 'How Do You Survive the Coldest Place on Earth', the reporter said, "when I visited the Badran gold mine, the temperature above ground was -45C.
 I found it almost unbearable."
 Hunger and cold are thus absolutely central to One Day in the Life of Ivan Denisovich.
 "The cold was growing keener.
 Busy as were Shukhov's hands, the frost nipped his fingers through the shabby mittens, And it was piercing his left boot, too.
 He stamped his foot.
 Thud.
 Thud."
 Frazier says, "Even in 1977, not a lean time, the diet in Soviet strict-regime camps provided only twenty-six hundred calories per prisoner per day, and less in the punishment blocks and sick wards.
 The international standard for a person actively working is thirty-two hundred to forty-two hundred calories per day.
 Like almost all labor-camp prisoners, the ones in this barracks would have been hungry almost all the time."

 And many people wouldn't have known what exactly they were imprisoned for except vague crimes against the Soviet State, with spies everywhere - even in the camps.
 "You could find up to five spies in every team.
 But they were prison-made spies, they passed as spies in their dossiers, but really they were simply ex-p.o.w.'s.
 Shukhov himself is one of these 'spies'.
 This would seem to be a slightly different category from the specifically innocent or the racially guilty.
 If someone has been imprisoned for a crime they did not commit, they would at least know what they are committed for even if they did not do the crime.
 The person found guilty of killing a white police officer in a Southern state, for example, may rightfully protest his innocence, but a police officer has been killed and so he thus knows the crime for which he is is imprisoned; it is just that he wasn't the man who committed it.
-The Jewish person sent to Auschwitz or Dauchau will know why they are there even if no crime has been committed at all: their race makes them guilty.
+The Jewish person sent to Auschwitz or Dachau will know why they are there even if no crime has been committed at all: their race makes them guilty.
 But the person in the Gulag will not necessarily know what crime they have been seen to have done, and will thus be close to Kafka's Joseph K in The Trial.
 It is not as if one can find the true culprit and prove one's innocence; the crime, such as it is, would be the one the Soviet state has done to the individual.
-The person is not only innocent of the crime (as someone would be in a stitched up case), but innocent without a crime having taken place at all.
+The person is not only innocent of the crime (as someone would be in a stitched up case) but innocent without a crime having taken place at all.
 Is this the worst of all possible worlds, and one which is only alleviated by the relative shortness of the sentence that Shukhov must endure?
 Life is reduced to the necessity of survival.
 There is no moral high ground because there is no higher calling, no specific sense of injustice one can even claim as one's own.
 Only an idiot would assume that they are doing it for their country, even if that might be precisely why they have found themselves there: a product of a great, abstract machine - working themselves to an early grave so that the Soviet Union can compete with capitalism.
 As Frazier says, "a main goal of the Soviet labor-camp system was to take those citizens the Soviet Union did not need, for political or social or unfathomable reasons, and convert their lives to gold and timber, which could be traded abroad."

 In this sense, Shukhov's purpose. like the other prisoners, is to be very unpatriotic indeed.
 "When they marched out to work in the morning the zeks [the prisoners] walked slowly, to spare themselves.
 A man who's in a hurry won't live to see the end of his stretch - he'll tire and be done for."
 For Shukhov on this given day it is especially important.
 Waking up in the morning ill, and the temperature on the thermometer reading -41, he needs to conserve his energy.
 Hoping to get the day off work, he visits the surgery too late.
 The medical assistant asks why he didn't report sick the night before and Shukhov tells him that he didn't feel ill until he woke up.
 "Well, you ought to have considered that earlier.
 What are you thinking about?
 Reporting sick just before muster."